General Liability and Casualty

 - Desimone v.
 Select 1 Realty – Represented owners and managers of a leased residential property where the plaintiffs/tenants claimed that a four-month-old baby died as the result of exposure to mold, allegedly caused by water leaks in the home.
 Following the retention and review of the case by our expert, the defense position was that the baby died as the result of sudden infant death syndrome (SIDS).
 The plaintiffs ultimately accepted an extremely low value settlement.

 - Various Plaintiffs v.
-Regional Grocery Store Chain – Oversee and manage numerous litigation matters for a regional grocery store chain, resulting in the favorable resolution of multiple slip and fall and Americans with Disabilities Act (ADA) claims.
+Regional Grocery Store Chain – Managed numerous litigation matters for a regional grocery store chain, resulting in the favorable resolution of multiple slip and fall cases and claims brought under the Americans with Disabilities Act (ADA).

 - Robinson v.
 Large Corporation – Successfully defended and favorably resolved a catastrophic personal injury matter with debilitating injuries.
 The case involved a vehicle collision where we defended an employee driver who was under the influence of alcohol, and had admitted liability.
 The case resolved for less than 25 percent of the initial demand following expert depositions and pre-trial motions.

 - Lhotka v.
 Geographic Expeditions – Successfully negotiated a settlement for a fraction of the original demand in a wrongful death case involving a climb on Mt.
 Kilimanjaro.

 - Vivas v.
 Southern Counties Express – Secured a defense verdict in a case involving an accident between a small car and a tractor-trailer.
 It was suspected that this was a fraudulent lawsuit and, during trial, we proved that two of the plaintiffs had lied under oath about critical aspects of the case.